iiridi/archive/content/Althane/Location/El Rasar/Falisima.md

-A city in El-Rasar, and the provincial capital of the southern half of the country.
+A city in [[Althane/Location/El Rasar/index|El-Rasar]], and the provincial capital of the southern half of the country.